-When you reach the end of your three years or you receive a replacement sensor, you must switch your current sensors with your new ones.
+When you reach the end of your three years or you receive a replacement sensor, you must swap your current sensors with your new ones.

 Option 1: Full Swap

 When your new sensors arrive, they appear in Conserv Cloud in a holding area of the Sensors tab.
-Assign and merge them to their locations.
 If they do not appear, submit a support ticket with the sensors’ missing serial numbers.

 Set Up a Hierarchy